Young Inspector Family Hub reports

 Report summary from the Young Inspectors on Ryde Family Hub

-sure, but one inspector said there was good safety signs around the building to explain what they needed to do.
+sure, but one inspector said there were good safety signs around the building to explain what they needed to do.
 2 of the inspectors reported that they felt safe in the building and the other 3 said they felt very safe as there was just one door access into the building with a receptionist outside.

 5 out of 5 young people said that the staff were friendly and welcoming.
 One young person said they were very helpful and supportive in a first aid situation which had been dealt with in a kind and caring manner.